Welcome to the Pelicans Class!

 • Allow your child to make choices where suitable and encourage them to use their voice or signs as much as possible to make their preferred choice.

-• Share songs and rhymes – such as Barefoot books on YouTube/ HelpKidzLearn/SuperSimple Songs; sing action songs and model the actions.
+• Share songs and rhymes – such as Barefoot books on YouTube/ HelpKidsLearn/ SuperSimple Songs; sing action songs and model the actions

-• Play anticipation games such as ‘ready, steady, go…’ use bubbles and balloons.
+• Play anticipation games such as ‘ready, steady, go…’ use bubbles & balloons

 • Support your child to become as independent as possible – washing and drying hands, etc.